ahrussell/barsy/README.md

 This version of barsy is done using CSS3 animations via the Move.js library, rather than JavaScript animations via jQuery.

+*A note about performance: in limited tests, this version consumes about the same amount of CPU cycles, but takes up about a third of the memory.
+YMMV.*

 This version also adds stop and restart methods.
 In the example, clicking the barcode will start/stop it.
 You can supply a callback function to stop or restart to call upon finishing.

 # Usage